T

 +

 The currency used in Stockholm is the Swedish Krona (SEK).
-While credit and debit cards are widely accepted in most establishments, it's advisable to carry some cash for smaller purchases or in case you encounter places that are cash-only, though these are becoming rare.
+While credit and debit cards are widely accepted throughout the city, including in most shops, restaurants, and public transport, it's advisable to carry a small amount of cash for smaller purchases or in case of any exceptions.
+ATMs are readily available.

 +